teamcfadvance/cfstatic/full-guide.md

 <a id="useage"></a>
 ## API Useage

 Once you have configured CfStatic and marked up your static files with the appropriate dependency documentation, you arrive at the pleasing point of having very little left to do.
-The CfStatic API provides 3 public methods:
+The CfStatic API provides 4 public methods:

 1. **include( *resource*, *[throwOnMissing]* )**: used to instruct CfStatic that a particular file or package (folder) is required for this request
 2. **includeData( *data* )**: used to output data to a JavaScript variable when the javascript is rendered
 3. **renderIncludes( *[type]* )**: used to render the CSS or JavaScript includes
+4. **getIncludeUrl( *[type]*, *[resource]*, *[throwOnMissing]* )**: used to retrieve the compiled URL of a given type and resource

 ### Include( *required string resource*, *[boolean throwOnMissing]* )